Find Affordable College Courses

 Boston, MA

 Boston University ranked #6 on this year’s Best Value Child Development & Family Studies Master’s Degree Schools in the New England Region list.
-Boston U is a very large private not-for-profit school located in the city of Boston.
+Boston U is a fairly large private not-for-profit school located in the large city of Boston.

-As a testament to the quality of education it offers, Boston U also is in the top 15% of our Best Child Development & Family Studies Master’s Degree Schools in the New England Region ranking.
+Boston U excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Child Development & Family Studies Master’s Degree Schools in the New England Region list.

 Full Human Development & Family Studies at Boston University Report